lgrimley/probabilistic_TCfldHzd/README.md

 # Probablistic TC Flood Hazards

+This repository contains the codes developed for probabilistic simulations of TC flooding leverage multiple physics-based models.
+The engine of this workflow is SFINCS which is an open-access 2D hydrodynamic model (link).
+These codes are configured for the study Grimley, Sebastian, and Gori (2026).
+The codes and workflows can be adapted for probablistic modeling and efficient large-scale data analysis.

+Key workflows:
-1. Process TC Dataset (Gori et al. 2022)
+1. Processing a TC Dataset forom Gori et al. (2022)
-2. Setup SFINCS models
+2. Setting up the SFINCS model inputs
-3. Simulate thousands of SFINCS models
+3. Submitting thousands of SFINCS model runs in parallel
-4. Post-process SFINCS outputs
+4. Post-processing of the SFINCS outputs

 ---

 ## Repository Structure